Enhanced six operations and base change theorem for higher Artin stacks: Enhanced operations for ringed topoi and schemes

-The adjointability condition for direction (2,1) follows from the fact that, for every separated \'etale morphism $f$ of finite type between quasi-separated and quasi-compact schemes, the functor $f_!$ constructed in \cite[XVII 5.1.8]{SGA4} is a left adjoint of $f^*$ \cite[XVII 6.2.11]{SGA4}.
-The adjointability condition for direction (2,3) follows from \'etale base change.
-The adjointability conditions for directions (2,4) and (2,5) follow from a trivial projection formula \cite[18.2.5]{KS}.
+The adjointability condition for direction (2,1) follows from the fact that, for every separated \'etale morphism $f$ of finite type between quasi-separated and quasi-compact schemes, the functor $f_!$ constructed in \cite{SGA4}*{Expos\'{e} xvii, Th\'{e}or\`{e}me 5.1.8} is a left adjoint of $f^*$ \cite{SGA4}*{Expos\'{e} xvii, Proposition 6.2.11}.
+The adjointability condition for direction (2,3) follows from \'etale base change and a trivial projection formula \cite{KS}*{Proposition 18.2.5}.